On this page

 Practical gameplay advice

-• Bowser is strongest when calm
+- Bowser is strongest when you stay calm and reaction-focused.

 Training priorities